The HyperX Cloud Stinger is a cheap wired gaming headset in a jet-black color, with a simple design, and all the basic features.

 You get everything you need for a fun gaming experience: a good mic for clear communication without white noise and interruptions, comfortable fit that you forget about, decent audio quality, and the mute and volume controls.

-Now, 50 bucks won’t get you the same quality as more expensive gaming headsets but is more than good enough for infrequent users.
+Now, 50 bucks won’t get you the same quality as the best gaming headsets but is more than good enough for infrequent users.

 Compared to Other Headsets